magiausde/dcChooserBot/readme.md

 ```

 ## Commands
-_The easiest way to obtain the IDs needed for these commands is to enable the developer mode in your Discord-App.
-You can then right-click a role or channel and select "Copy ID"._
+_Since the introduction of slash-commands, the Discord-App will guide you through the required parameters._
-* `$setuserchannel <ChannelID>` - sets the channel where public messages will be posted
+* `/setuserchannel <ChannelID>` - sets the channel where public messages will be posted
-* `$new` - starts a new round (users can add themselves to the lobby)
+* `/new` - starts a new round (users can add themselves to the lobby)
-* `$choose <HowMany>` - randomly selects `<HowMany>` users
+* `/choose <HowMany>` - randomly selects `<HowMany>` users
-* `$settreasure "<Treasure>"` - if set, the selected users will receive this "treasure" via DM.
-Important!
-Don't forget the quotes "multiple words example"
+* `/settreasure <Treasure>` - if set, the selected users will receive this "treasure" via DM.
-* `$setbenefit <RoleID> <NrOfBenefits>` - Sets the amount of additional chances for users of this role.
+* `/setbenefit <RoleID> <NrOfBenefits>` - Sets the amount of additional chances for users of this role.
 Set to 0 to remove benefits from role.
-* `$listbenefits` - Lists the currently configured benefits
+* `/listbenefits` - Lists the currently configured benefits
-* `$setmodrole <RoleID>` - Members of this role will be able to use the bot additionally to server-admins
+* `/setmodrole <RoleID>` - Members of this role will be able to use the bot additionally to server-admins
-* `$getmodrole` - Shows you which role is currently set for using the bot additionally to server-admins
+* `/getmodrole` - Shows you which role is currently set for using the bot additionally to server-admins

 ## Benefit-feature
 Optionally, you can set a benefit for certain roles.
 This increases the chances of being chosen.
 Ideal for your VIPs or high-tier supporters (or yourself)...